fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/11_user_defined_literals.md

 std::complex<double> c = 1.1 + 2.2i; // complex number (real part: 1.1, imaginary: 2.2)

+// float(3.0) + std::complex<float>(0, 4.0f) = std::complex<float>(3.0f, 4.0f)
-auto z1 = 3.0f + 4.0if; // float(3.0) + std::complex<float>(0, 4.0f) = complex(3, 4)
+auto z1 = 3.0f + 4.0if;
-auto z2 = 3.0f + 4.0 if; // this will not compile, 'if' will not be treated as suffix
+// this will not compile, 'if' will not be treated as suffix auto z2 = 3.0f + 4.0 if;
 ```

 - User-defined suffixes can not be used together with language-provided suffixes.

-Obviously there would be no way to parse this.
-Instead, there is a fixed set of signatures (see rule below).
+There is just no way you could apply 2 suffixes at the same time.

 This is why `std::complex` has 3 suffixes (for all 3 floating point types), not just one `i` with 3 overloads - it's not possible to input something different than `double`.
 Each suffix produces complex numbers of different type (`std::complex<float>`, `std::complex<double>`, `std::complex<long double>`).